-Mini sweet potato casseroles are perfect for an intimate, one or two-person Thanksgiving celebration.
+Mini sweet potato casseroles are a single-serve spin on the classic, cozy holiday dessert.
+They’re perfect for a small, one or two-person Thanksgiving celebration.

 This Thanksgiving is different in a lot of ways.
 But the excuse to make sweetly portioned, one and two-person recipes, has been sort of fun.
 Especially since my mom and I are two-person holiday veterans.